ugorji/go-common/bits/README.md

 # go-common/bits

-This repository contains the `go-common/bits` library (or command).
+This repository contains the `go-common/bits` library.

 To install: